Monument Valley

 Mitchell Mesa from the View Hotel.

-Monument Valley (Tsé Biiʼ Ndzisgaii, /nv/, meaning "valley of the rocks") is a region of the Colorado Plateau characterized by a cluster of sandstone buttes, with the largest reaching 1000 ft above the valley floor.
+Monument Valley (', /nv/, meaning "valley of the rocks") is a region of the Colorado Plateau characterized by a cluster of sandstone buttes, with the largest reaching 1000 ft above the valley floor.
 The most famous butte formations are located in northeastern Arizona along the Utah–Arizona state line.
 The valley is considered sacred by the Navajo Nation, the Native American people within whose reservation it lies.

 Monument Valley has been featured in many forms of media since the 1930s.
 Famed director John Ford used the location for a number of his Westerns.
 Film critic Keith Phipps wrote that "its 5 mi2 have defined what decades of moviegoers think of when they imagine the American West".

 Geography and geology

 Monument Valley is part of the Colorado Plateau.
 The elevation of the valley floor ranges from 5000 to 6000 ft above sea level.
 The floor is largely siltstone of the Cutler Group, or sand derived from it, deposited by the meandering rivers that carved the valley.
 The valley's vivid red coloration comes from iron oxide exposed in the weathered siltstone.
 The darker, blue-gray rocks in the valley get their color from manganese oxide.

 The buttes arising from the valley floor are clearly stratified, with three principal layers.
 The lowest layer is the Organ Rock Shale, the middle is de Chelly Sandstone, and the top layer is the Moenkopi Formation capped by Shinarump Conglomerate.
 Major rock formations include West and East Mitten Buttes, Merrick Butte, Hunts Mesa, Eagle Mesa, Sentinel Mesa, Brighams Tomb, Castle Rock, Stagecoach, Big Indian, Rain God Mesa, Spearhead Mesa, Mitchell Mesa, Mitchell Butte, Gray Whiskers, Elephant Butte, Camel Butte, Cly Butte, King-on-his-Throne, Rooster Rock, and Setting Hen.
 Another notable formation is Totem Pole, a highly eroded butte remanent.
 The valley also includes large stone structures, such as the "Eye of the Sun".

 Between 1945 and 1967, the southern extent of the Monument Upwarp was mined for uranium, which occurs in scattered areas of the Shinarump Conglomerate; vanadium and copper are associated with uranium in some deposits.